Wwhat is osteoporosis (bone loss)?

 Bone decalcification is a chronic disease for which various drug treatments are possible.
 These treatments are effective in preventing bone fractures and can be used long-term and safely.
 In addition, a lot of scientific research is being done to develop new medicines.

 When you are referred to the osteoporosis clinic, you will visit the outpatient clinic twice.
 The first time you get a DEXA scan, is there blood and urine tests done and fill a questionnaire in.
-You will therefore have an initial meeting with the nurse specialist or the internist-endocrinologist, during which you will receive information about osteoporosis and the treatment options.
 During the second appointment you will receive all the results and the internist-endocrinologist will give you personal treatment advice.
-The results and treatment will then also be sent back to your GP.
+The results and treatment are then also sent back to your GP.

 We will contact you two months after you have started treatment to find out how you are doing.
 One year after the treatment you will come back again for a repeat of the DEXA scan and the blood and urine tests to assess whether the treatment is effective.
 Depending on these examinations, we decide on the continuation of the treatment.